 CLICK HERE to read Weekly News Release

-Week Three – June 7 through June 13
+Week 2 Leaders – June 4 through June 10

-Week Two – May 31 through June 6
+Week 1 Winners – May 27 through June 3

-The Valdez Halibut Derby features a $5,000 cash Grand Prize for the largest halibut, $1,500 cash for 2nd place and $750 for 3rd place.
+The Valdez Halibut Derby features a $10,000 cash Grand Prize for the largest halibut, $3000 cash for 2nd place, and $1500 for 3rd place.
 In addition, the Valdez Halibut Derby features 1st and 2nd place weekly prizes.
 It all starts with a derby ticket and you can find out where to get one by visiting our Tickets page.

 Anglers will catch halibut near Valdez in the Narrows and along the coastlines of the islands in Prince William Sound.
 Some of the closer popular fishing spots include Knowles Head and Red Head, Galena Bay, and Sawmill Bay.
 Further out, halibut can be found on the outside of Hinchinbrook entrance and the edge of the Gulf of Alaska.
 The preferred method for fishing halibut is anchoring and using bait.
 There are 32 species of rockfish that live in the Gulf of Alaska and lingcod up to 30 pounds are caught regularly.
 Fishing for salmon sharks out of Prince William Sound has also become quite popular, although there is not a shark derby.

 The average halibut is 30 to 35 pound range, but several over 300 pounds have been brought back to Port Valdez.
-There is a two fish daily bag limit for halibut.
-Charter vessel anglers may keep one fish of any size per day and one fish that is no more than 29 inches in length The Valdez Small Boat Harbor has numerous fish cleaning stations available that feature high pressure hoses and disposal chutes.
+There is a two-fish daily bag limit for halibut.
+Charter vessel anglers may keep one fish of any size per day and one fish that is no more than 32 inches in length The Valdez Small Boat Harbor has numerous fish cleaning stations available that feature high-pressure hoses and disposal chutes.